jtolchard/SCANS/To revise/README.md

 * <ins>**The Controller**</ins>
 The SCANS controller should be installed on a single computer, ideally one which is permanently online.
 A controller should run at least one Prometheus, which will gather metrics across all SCAN clients on a given network.
 Prometheus also provides its own web interface for viewing the metric data.

-## Setting up mics on Bruker systems

-For Bruker systems, the Management Information Control System (MICS) provides a platform for the routine logging of spectrometer-related metrics.
-On Bruker systems, SCANS will therefore predominatly refer to log files stored by MICS.
-If your systems are not already running MICS, please consult the Official Installation Instructions, [for example here.]](http://mics.bruker.com/micsapp/docs/mics_manual.pdf)
-This should result in a series of regulary updates logfiles, available at _/opt/Bruker/mics/logs._ Typical metrics include the daily helium level, shim currents, B0_field monitoring, and system events.
-Although uncommon, Nitrogen-level monitoring  will also be available on systems equipped with a nitrogen-level sensor.

 ## INSTALLATION of SCANS

 The main SCANS package can be downloaded with the following command: